BToyin/SQLProject/README.md

 # SQLProject

 ## Requirements
-### Overall this project was carried out to test overall knowledge of different aspects of SQL
+### This project was carried out to test overall knowledge of different aspects of SQL
 - Use SQL to query the Northwind Database
 - Create a Spartans table
 - Carry out Northwin data analysis linked to Excel